 Devereux Chatillon is the senior vice president and general counsel at Scholastic Inc., the world's largest publisher and distributor of children's books and a leader in educational technology.
 As general counsel, Ms. Chatillon supervises the legal functions for the company as a whole, including securities, litigation, copyright, trademark, distribution and employment issues.

-Before joining Scholastic in 2006, Ms. Chatillon was a media and commercial litigator practicing in Sonnenschein Nath & Rosenthal LLP’s Litigation, Business Regulation, Intellectual Property, and Technology Groups, where she represented prominent newspaper, magazine, and book publishers and movie producers in connection with libel, privacy, copyright, and business litigation, and advice.
+Before joining Scholastic in 2006, Ms. Chatillon was a media and commercial litigator practicing in Sonnenschein Nath & Rosenthal’s Litigation, Business Regulation, Intellectual Property, and Technology Groups, where she represented prominent newspaper, magazine, and book publishers and movie producers in connection with libel, privacy, copyright, and business litigation, and advice.